galaxy-genome-annotation/galaxy-tools/tools/apollo/README.rst

 Environment
 -----------

-The following environment variables must be set:
+The following environment variables can be set:

 +--------------------------------+-----------------------------------------------------------+
 | ENV                            | Use                                                       |